miptleha/cs-win-service/README.md

 This service is just a starting project for coding.

-Implement custom logic Process/ServiceProcess.cs file.
+Implement custom logic in Process/ServiceProcess.cs file.

 Add own classes to work with database, xml, queue server and so on.